Eskil Pedersen: Leader of the Workers' Youth League

 Eskil Pedersen became the leader of AUF when he was elected to the post on 17 October 2010, narrowly defeating Åsmund Aukrust for the leadership.
 Pedersen succeeded Martin Henriksen who was later appointed senior advisor to the Minister of Fisheries and Coastal Affairs Lisbeth Berg-Hansen.
 Under Pedersens tenure as leader, the organization experienced a sharp upsurge in membership numbers, more than doubling in size from since 2003, and established itself as Norway's by far largest youth organization.
 He was reelected to a second term as leader in October 2012.

 In May 2012, he publicly declared his intent to run for parliament by accepting a nomination by his local party chapter of Skien to the Telemark district list at the upcoming 2013 parliamentary election.
 He would seek the seat of retiring veteran Sigvald Hansen, however according to analysts he would face stiff competition to secure the party nomination.
-Among his challengers in the primary were health department state-secretary Robin Kåss and the recently elected mayor of Hjartdal Sven Løkslid.
+Among his challengers in the primary were health department state-secretary Robin Kåss and the recently elected mayor of Hjartdal Municipality, Sven Løkslid.
 He was however quickly endorsed both by the AUF and his local Skien party chapter.

-It soon became apparent that Pedersen would be a controversial choice, the Labour party chapters from Porsgrunn, Bamble and the eastern Telemark chapters vehemently opposed his nomination.
+It soon became apparent that Pedersen would be a controversial choice, the Labour party chapters from Porsgrunn Municipality, Bamble Municipality, and the eastern Telemark chapters vehemently opposed his nomination.
 This was partly due to him living and working in Oslo, but also because he was born in Skien, a city which was already represented in the parliament.
 Pedersen responded by vowing to relocate to Porsgrunn in Telemark should he be elected.
 On 24 November 2012 he lost the nomination to dark horse candidate Christian Tynning-Bjørnø.
 In March 2014, Pedersen announced his resignation, saying that he would not seek re-election as leader of the AUF.